 - Conducts theoretically inspired applied research on important social problems such as high school dropouts, successful aging, gambling, health issues, well-being in sports, etc.

 - Training future researchers and university professors.
-Over the years, more than fifteen university professors and other social scientists have been trained in our laboratory.
+Over the years, more than 20 university professors and other social scientists have been trained in our laboratory.